What Are Fix and Flip Loans in California?

 The reality: Cross-collateralization lets you flip properties with $0 out of pocket by using equity from other properties you own.
 You’re not getting “100% financing” in the traditional sense - you’re strategically deploying existing equity instead of liquid cash.

-Why this matters for California investors: The average fix & flip property in California costs $600K-$800K.
+Why this matters for California investors: The average fix and flip property in California costs $600K-$800K.
 Traditional 25% down requirements mean $150K-$200K per project.
 If you have $300K available equity across rental properties or a paid-off home, cross-collateralization lets you flip 3-4 properties simultaneously instead of 1-2 with cash.

 What you need for zero-down flipping: